-The Pawpaw, Carica Papaya Is Considered To Be The Largest Edible Fruit In The United States
+Pawpaw, Carica Papaya Is Considered To Be The Largest Edible Fruit In The United States

-The Pawpaw, Carica Papaya Has Notably Striking Flowers, And Its Fruit Is Said To Taste Like Tropical Custard
+Pawpaw, Carica Papaya Has Notably Striking Flowers, And Its Fruit Is Said To Taste Like Tropical Custard

-As a shrub, the pawpaw grows to a height of around thirty-five feet, and on rare occasions up to forty-five feet—its trunks are about eight to twelve inches or more in diameter.
-Its large leaves come in symmetrical clusters at the ends of branches, giving an imbricated appearance to the foliage.
+As a shrub, they grow to a height of around thirty-five feet and, on rare occasions, up to forty-five feet—their trunks are about eight to twelve inches or more in diameter.
+Its large leaves come in symmetrical clusters at the branches' ends, giving the foliage an imbricated appearance.
 Its leaves are simple, alternate, and spirally arranged, and they grow from ten to twelve inches long and four to five inches broad; these leaves are wedge-shaped at the base, with their midrib and primary veins prominent.
-The pawpaw's flowers present themselves in a rich shade of dark maroon and bloom just right before the leaves unfurl; blowflies from the family Calliphoridae and zebra swallowtail butterflies like to visit these flowers for pollinating purposes.
+The pawpaw's flowers are in a rich shade of dark maroon and bloom just right before the leaves unfurl; blowflies from the family Calliphoridae and zebra swallowtail butterflies like to visit these flowers for pollinating purposes.

-To set up its growing conditions, first, you must prepare moist, fertile soil for your pawpaw plant—it must range from slightly acidic to neutral, and it must also have good drainage and rich amounts of organic matter and compost.
+To set up its growing conditions, first, you must prepare moist, fertile soil for your plant—it must range from slightly acidic to neutral and have good drainage and rich amounts of organic matter and compost.
 Young seedlings must establish themselves with a balanced liquid fertilizer every few weeks and granular fertilizer or compost afterward.
 Since they cannot pollinate themselves, you may need two different trees to produce fruit and fertilize them by hand to get a good crop.
 One technique in manual pollination is using a soft, unused paintbrush to transfer the pollen from one tree to the stigma inside the flowers of another tree, mainly while the pistils are green and glossy and anthers are rigid.